Schedule a Demo

 Jim Sampson: Account-based marketing has changed drastically in recent years.
 The beginnings of ABM were as simple as a sales team choosing some accounts to target out of a big old database.
 Over the last five years, there’s been a drastic change in capabilities with regard to technology and data, all of which have allowed B2Bs [business-to-businesses] to be much more sophisticated with their ABM programs.

-Leading Areas of Marketing Spending According to US* B2B Marketing Professionals, Oct 2017 (% of respondents)
+Sources Used for Marketing and Sales Leads According to B2B* Sales Professionals in Brazil, Oct 2017 (% of respondents)

-Ways in Which Their Marketing and Sales Teams Use Product Reviews According to US* B2B Professionals, Oct 2017 (% of respondents)
+Marketing Actions/Methods that Achieve Sales Results According to B2B* Sales Professionals in Brazil, Oct 2017 (% of respondents)

 Account-Based Marketing 2017: An Introduction for B2B Marketers